In Plain Sight:

 02/17/2017 AT 17:58

 Hearty fellows.
 Beef fed.
-Now I see your point about being galvanized by
+Now I see your point about being galvanized by the face-on view.

 02/17/2017 AT 18:56